 Which Types of Stone Need Sealing?

 This super tough and very popular choice in kitchens and bathrooms is probably the one that comes in the largest selection and most of them aren't true granites.
 The term granite is more of a commercial term for igneous stone, and what that means is that some granites will be very porous and others not.
-To be safe it is better to seal them at least once.
+Some granites don't need sealing but to be safe it is better to seal them.

 The king of countertops, quartzites combine the natural beauty of marble with the toughness of granite.
 This stone is super resistant to scratching and when properly polished, its glassy luster is a hit in any room.
-It is recommended to seal it at least once to avoid damaging the gloss
+It is recommended to seal it.

-First up, thoroughly clean the countertop with a stone-safe cleaner.
+2) Then, thoroughly clean it with a stone-safe cleaner.

 The Water Test: Know If Your Stone Countertop is Sealed